 Check the flavor after about 10 minutes.
-If you want it hotter, steep longer and check every few minutes.
+If you want it hotter, steep longer and keep checking it every few minutes.

 Store in a cool, dry place for up to 3 months.

 - Infusion times with hot peppers should only take minutes, not hours or days like milder infusions.
-It is very important to keep tasting it or the spirit will be burned with heat and this can happen quickly.
+It is very important to keep tasting it or the spirit will be burned with heat and become undrinkable.
+This can happen quickly.

 - You can make as much chile-infused Aperol as you like but it's best to infuse only a small amount while testing to avoid waste.

 - Even for a full bottle, it should only require one pepper.
 If you use more liquid, you may have to extend the infusion time by a few minutes.

 Gather the ingredients.

 Top with a club soda float by pouring it over the back of a bar spoon to disrupt the flow.

 - Not a fan of spicy cocktails?
 Try this paloma with regular Aperol.
 It makes a fine drink without the chile pepper.